bfillmer/nio-demo/README.md

 * So many optimizations left out, data streams in fast and there's a lot of it.
 In particular the statistics would get pretty sluggish if you leave this running for any length of time.
 * Data is definitely not normalized, nor any ids to work with, which would help simplify our stat calculations and such.
 Generally would optimize things.
+* Lack of cached data or an initial dataset makes the start-up of the app look a little odd.
+Looks better as more data gets into the system.